robertpakalns/redline-client/README.md

 * Tricko Links in Player Modals

 ## Menu Modal
 To open the menu modal, press `F1`.
+You can change the key in the Menu Modal.

 ## Resource Swapper
 To use the swapper: